| News | Drivers

 Brand reputation, as with all cars, is important to consider.
 Doing your research on manufacturers and their products’ reliability is vital.
 The EV market, despite reaching maturity, still has a lot of new players entering the market.
 As these newcomer cars enter the second-hand market their long-term reliability has still not been properly tested.

-Finally, just like fossil fuel vehicles, check the MOT, service and accident records of the car.
+Finally, just like fossil fuel vehicles, check the MOT, service and accident records of any car or van.
 While accidents are less impactful on EVs due to there being fewer moving parts the potential to the battery and internal systems is less visible and worth considering.

-Overall, the second-hand EV market is in an exciting place with a healthy ecosystem emerging.
-This will help to encourage more of the public to transition to zero-emissions driving and meet the government’s 2030 targets.
+Overall, the second-hand EV market is in an exciting place with a healthy ecosystem emerging, even for businesses and fleet operators.
+This will help to encourage more motorists to transition to zero-emissions driving and meet the government’s 2030 targets.